Frequently asked questions

 Can people born overseas still go to the Family Court?

-Once the self-identification changes come into effect in 2023, the Family Court process won’t exist anymore, and people born overseas will not be able to get a Declaration as to Sex from the Family Court.
-Applications which are received by the Family Court before the self-identification changes come into effect on 15 June 2023 will continue to be processed.
+The new self-identification process has replaced the Family Court process, which no longer exists.
+People born overseas can no longer apply for a Declaration as to Sex from the Family Court.
+However, applications received by the Family Court before the changes came into effect on 15 June 2023 will continue to be processed.

 Questions about the implications of self-identification for service providers